haskell-org/summer-of-haskell/content/news/2019-05-29-alga-introduction.md

 * `Empty` constructs an empty graph.
 * `Vertex v` constructs a graph of single vertex labeled `v`.
-* `Overlay g h` constructs a graph with sets of unions and edges united from graphs `g` and `h`.
+* `Overlay g h` constructs a graph with sets of vertices and edges united from graphs `g` and `h`.
 * `Connect g h` does the same as `Overlay` and also connects all vertices of `g` to all vertices of `h`.